 Once upon a time when my middle child was still an infant and I was nursing her exclusively, I noticed a persistent burning feeling whenever I wasn’t breastfeeding.
 It wasn’t the twinge that I usually feel in my nipples when my milk lets down; it was different.
 It was really painful.
 It felt like I was in the very early stages of breastfeeding.
 You remember those days filled with MotherLove Nipple Cream slathered on in between feedings to help heal your cracked nipples, don’t you?
 Then as soon as my daughter would latch on and start eating the pain would ease.

-So what can you do to fix a clogged nipple pore?
-It’s really rather simple.
+How can you fix a clogged nipple pore?